artis3n/docker-arch-ansible/README.md

 ## How to Build

 This image is built any time a commit is made or merged to the `master` branch.
 But if you need to build the image on your own locally, do the following:

   1. [Install Docker](https://docs.docker.com/install/).
   2. `cd` into this directory.
-  3. Run `docker build -t arch-ansible .`
+  3. Run `make build`.

 ## How to Use